MysteryPancake/Houdini-OpenCL/README.md

 Copernicus mainly uses OpenCL, but sadly no one outside Houdini really uses it for graphics programming.

-Shaders are commonly written in GLSL, an OpenGL language found on popular shader websites such as [ShaderToy](https://www.shadertoy.com/).
+Shaders are commonly written in GLSL, an OpenGL language found on popular shader websites like [ShaderToy](https://www.shadertoy.com/).

-The following rules are a good starting point to convert GLSL shaders to the OpenCL equivalent.
+These rules are a decent starting point to convert GLSL shaders to the OpenCL equivalent.

 ### GLSL to OpenCL types